nradulovic/neon-kernel/README.md

 ### System

-* Static design; no heap memory required.
+* **Static design**.
+No heap memory required.
 All data structures are allocated during the compile time.
-* Static configuration, no execution overhead.
+* **Static configuration**.
+The configuration is done in C header files using macro defines.
+* **Lightweight**.
+All kernel functions have very small code size and usage of stack located and static variables is at minimum.
-* Portable.
+* **Portable**.
 The kernel can run on wide range of micro-controllers.
 It was tested on 8-bit Microchip PIC up to 64-bit AMD CPU as Linux user thread.
-* Can be easily integrated into an existing system.
-The kernel does not require custom linker scripts or start files.
+* **Easy integration**.
+The kernel can be easily integrated into an existing project.
+The kernel does not require any custom linker scripts or start-up files.
 Assembly code is minimally used in port system.
+* **Preemption aware**.
+The system can be coupled with an existing RTOS to provide preemptive execution if it is needed.
+Several instances of the scheduler can be started to provide several levels of preemption.

 ### Scheduler